wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/c. Account creation and operations with accounts/lesson.md

 )

 func main() {
-    // This is a simple example of how to create a new key pair.
-Get an address for it.
-And request a balance.
     // Generate a new random entropy bytes entropy, err := bip39.NewEntropy(160)
     if err != nil {